xiaoxianyu-office/mm/Skills/Targeters.md

     damage{a=20} @EntitiesInRadius{r=10;ignore=players,animals}

-To make a targeter ONLY target players, you'd do something like this:
+To make a targeter target players(not only), you'd do something like this:

     skill{s=ASkill} @EntitiesInRadius{r=5;target=players}